PiyoPapa/matlab-openalex-analyze/README.md

 ```
 to verify availability.
 > env_check reports global readiness.
 Demo-specific prerequisites are validated inside each demo script.
 ---

-## Intended Use

-This repository is intended for **diagnostic and exploratory use only**, including:

-- inspecting whether OpenAlex-derived text is analytically usable
-- comparing baseline vs semantic representations *before interpretation*
-- educational or internal demonstrations of topic-mapping mechanics
-- controlled experiments on clustering assumptions and stability

-It is **not intended** for:

-- decision-making without downstream validation
-- automated or large-scale production analysis
-- authoritative topic labeling or trend reporting
-- replacement of domain expertise or commercial analytics tools

----

 ## Relationship to Other Repositories